-For the four-week measures, nursing homes were included only if the facility reported to CDC for all four weeks (nationally, 96% of facilities for the most recent four-week period, for states ranging from 75% to 100%).
-If a nursing facility reported but had missing data for a specific measure (this is rare), that facility is excluded from the calculation of that measure for the dashboard.
+For the four-week measures, nursing homes were included only if the facility reported to CDC for all four weeks (nationally, 93% of facilities for the most recent four-week period, for states ranging from 80% to 99%).
+If a nursing facility reported but had missing data for a specific measure, that facility is excluded from the calculation of that measure for the dashboard.

 Aggregate counts of deaths and cases may be an undercount if there are facilities that are not reporting.
 Percentages or rates might be slightly biased if the average of non-reporting facilities differs significantly from the average of reporting facilities.

 For the measures of cases and deaths “since 6/1/2020” and “since January 2020,” all nursing homes reporting at least one week of data are included.
-The national response rate is greater than 99% for both measures.
+The national response rate is typically greater than 99% for both measures.

 Comparability to Other Data Sources

 The first reporting date for the CMS Nursing Home COVID-19 data was May 24, 2020, and includes all cases and deaths that were reported since the beginning of the year; however, retroactive reporting is not mandatory, and the accuracy of reporting at the state level is unknown.
 Vaccination data were first reported for the week ending May 30, 2021, and are mandated as of the week ending June 13, 2021.

 Data points that go back prior to the first reporting date, including the “since January 2020” counts of resident cases and deaths in the state fact sheets, may significantly undercount the total number of cases and deaths.
 At the national level, the CMS data source gives a significant undercount of the number of cases and deaths before June 2020, compared to other sources that were reporting in real-time.

 Since June 2020, the CMS data are much more reliable and at the national level track well against data reported by the states (comparisons to individual states are difficult because each state categorizes and reports the data differently).